tsokaros/tsokaros.github.io/_pages/Neutron_Stars.md

 With the help of the [COCAL](https://tsokaros.github.io/COCAL/) code we solve the Einstein’s equations, Maxwell’s equations, and magnetohydrodynamic equations to construct models of **isolated** neutron/quark stars.
-These models are further evolved in order to study the stability properties of these compact objects, as well as their gravitational and electromagnetic signatures.
+These models are further evolved in order to study their stability properties, as well as their gravitational and electromagnetic signatures.
 Topics of interest include:
  - Hydrodynamics
    - Axisymmetric or triaxial
    - Uniformly or differentially rotating